Felbeeey/unDEV/README.md

 Click or hover over the gear icon and click Edit Script

-Paste the contents of the bash script: custom_login.sh
+Paste the contents of the bash script: <a href="https://github.com/Felbeeey/unDEV/blob/main/login-page/70/custom_login.sh">custom_login.sh</a>

 Below the shebang(#!/bin/bash) are the variables you need to change for the different themes.